Reptil: Final Exams

 Reptil and White Tiger are de-powered by Jeremy Briggs when he steals their amulets.
 Only once they mentally communicate with their amulets and vow to die to fulfill their destinies, do the amulets fall from Coat of Arms's hands.
-Once re-powered, they are able to defeat Brigg and his cronies.
+Once re-powered, they are able to defeat Briggs and the Young Masters.
 He and the rest of the students are graduated to associate Avengers.
 In the final issue, he and White Tiger are shown to be romantically involved.

 Avengers Arena

-In Avengers Arena, Arcade abducts Reptil, Mettle, and Hazmat from the Academy and brings them to his death trap, Murderworld.
-After they escape, Reptil joins a new program that is intended to replace the defunct S.H.I.E.L.D.

-Knull's Symbiote Invasion

-During the King in Black storyline, Reptil and Spider-Man battle a swarm of Symbiote Dragons while attempting to rescue civilians.
+In the series Avengers Arena, Reptil, Mettle, and Hazmat are abducted from the Academy by Arcade.
+Reptil is badly injured by a flame attack from an unknown assailant.
+Hazmat and X-23 try to bring Reptil to the edge of quadrant 2 to get medical supplies for Reptil's burns.
+At that point, Reptil wakes up and Hazmat is overjoyed.
+When Hazmat and X-23 tell Reptil that Chase Stein attacked him, Reptil clears Chase's reputation, saying that Death Locket had attacked him.
+While Reptil and the other teens camp on the beach, Cullen Bloodstone confronts him about camping while a war is going on elsewhere.
+Cammi interjects to agree with Cullen before saying she is heading out to either find Nico Minoru or avenge her.
+As chaos ensues in Murderworld, Anachronism attacks X-23, only to be attacked by Reptil.
+As Hazmat is close to exploding, Reptil swims her out to sea so that the explosion cannot harm anyone.
+The explosion causes everyone to stop fighting each other.
+When the surviving teens are rescued, Reptil is fished out of the water by a S.H.I.E.L.D. agent.
+After recuperating from the explosion, Reptil is recruited into a new program that is intended to replace the defunct S.H.I.E.L.D.

 Solo series

 Following the events of Outlawed, superheroes under the age of twenty-one have been made illegal, forcing Reptil and his grandfather Vincente to move in with his aunt Gloria Quintero and twin cousins Eva and Julian.
-As they prepare for an upcoming Mexican heritage event, Reptil faces off against a new villain named Megalith who has the answers to what became of his parents.
+As they prepare for an upcoming Mexican heritage event, Reptil faces off against a new villain named Megalith who has the answers to what happened to his parents.
 Eva is revealed to be a witch in training, via online courses, while Julian creates a new outfit for Reptil to face new threats.
 It is also implied that Reptil is now in a relationship with Anya Corazon.